 - Certain types of cancers like multiple myeloma

 - Chemotherapy drugs

 Preventing Poor Kidney Function or Kidney Damage

 There are many things we can do to avoid harm to our kidneys.

 - Never do self-medication.
 Even when taking medicines, it is best to follow the doses that are prescribed.
 Taking doses that are too high can cause irreversible damage to the kidneys.

 - Avoid unnecessary exposure to household chemicals.
 Pesticides, floor cleaners etc. must be used only if necessary.

 - Kidney and urinary tract infections can lead to kidney failure if left untreated.
 Follow the doctor’s orders and maintain a healthy lifestyle.

 Take care of your kidneys by following a healthy lifestyle, drinking enough water and getting immediate treatment if you suspect that something is wrong.
-Do not overdose on medicines and keep a track of any out of ordinary activity with respect to urination in your body.
-Most kidney diseases can be treated and in acute cases options of dialysis, surgery or kidney transplant are possible.
+Do not overdose on medicines and keep track of any out of ordinary activity concerning urination in your body.
+Most kidney diseases can be treated, and in acute cases options of dialysis, surgery or kidney transplant are possible.